matthewbrownlow/what-number/README.md

 # What Number?
 > [Click here to view the live website on GitHub Pages](https://what-number-c26ae6113643.herokuapp.com/) Please note: To open any links in this document in a new browser tab, please press `Cmd ⌘ + Click` (Mac) or `CTRL + Click` (Windows/Linux)

-- The Number Guessing Game is a simple Python text-based game where the player tries to guess a secret number randomly generated between 1 and 20.
+- The Number Guessing Game is a simple Python text-based game where the player tries to guess a secret number randomly generated between `1` and `20`.
 The game starts by welcoming the player and informing them of the number range.
-The player has a maximum of 5 attempts to guess the secret number correctly.
-After each guess, the game provides feedback, indicating whether the guess is too high or too low.
+The player has a `maximum of 5 attempts` to guess the secret number correctly.
+After each guess, the game provides feedback, indicating whether the guess is `too high` or `too low`.

 - If the player correctly guesses the secret number within the allowed attempts, the game congratulates them and asks if they want to play again.
 If the player exhausts all attempts without guessing the correct number, the game informs them of the secret number and asks if they want to play again.